Forensic Psychiatry Fellowship

-The fellowship is divided into two six-month blocks.
-During one six-month block, the fellow will spend three days per week at Bridgewater State Hospital, learning about psychiatric treatment in a secure hospital setting and performing statutory evaluations of competency to stand trial, criminal responsibility, and aid to sentencing as part of the statewide Designated Forensic Professional (DFP) training.
-Dr. Steve DeLisi will supervise the fellow on these evaluations.
-Dr. Dan Comiskey will provide clinical supervision.
-The remaining two days during the Bridgewater portion of the fellowship year are spent at the Law and Psychiatry Service (LPS) in the Department of Psychiatry at Massachusetts General Hospital (MGH) in academic activities, didactics, supervision, and forensic casework.
+The fellowship includes a six-month block during which, the fellow will spend one day a week at a court clinic performing statutory evaluations of competency to stand trial and criminal responsibility, as part of the statewide Designated Forensic Professional (DFP) training.
+Helene Presskreischer will supervise the fellow on these evaluations.
+The remaining days are spent at the Law and Psychiatry Service (LPS) in the Department of Psychiatry at Massachusetts General Hospital (MGH) in academic activities, didactics, supervision, and forensic casework.

 Resident duty hours are defined as time spent at the worksite performing clinical and/or academic activities required by the training program, including:

 - patient care activities, both inpatient and ambulatory, whether scheduled or not (i.e., includes time spent in the hospital when a resident is called in from home)

 - administrative activities that are related to patient care

 - in-hospital “on call”, regardless of what the resident activities are during such periods scheduled- academic activities (i.e., conferences and other didactics).

 The resident will not be assigned duty hours in excess of 80 hours per week, averaged over a four-week period.
 Moonlighting hours shall be counted toward the weekly duty hours limit.

 The resident will be provided with at least one day off in seven, averaged over a four-week period.